wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

-[Azure Websites](/documentation/services/web-sites/) supports continuous deployment to web sites from source code control and repository tools like BitBucket, CodePlex, Dropbox, Git, GitHub, Mercurial, and TFS.
-You can use these tools to maintain the content and code for your <!-- deleted by customization application --><!-- keep by customization: begin --> website <!-- keep by customization: end -->, and then quickly and easily push changes to your Azure web site when you want.
+[Azure Web App](/documentation/services/web-sites/) supports continuous deployment to Web Apps from source code control and repository tools like BitBucket, CodePlex, Dropbox, Git, GitHub, Mercurial, and TFS.
+You can use these tools to maintain the content and code for your <!-- deleted by customization application --><!-- keep by customization: begin --> website <!-- keep by customization: end -->, and then quickly and easily push changes to your Azure web app when you want.

-In this article, you will learn how to use Git to publish directly from your local computer to web sites (in Azure, this method of publishing is called **Local Git**).
+In this article, you will learn how to use Git to publish directly from your local computer to Web Apps (in Azure, this method of publishing is called **Local Git**).
 You will also learn how to enable continuous deployment from repository sites like BitBucket, CodePlex, Dropbox, GitHub, or Mercurial. <!-- deleted by customization For information about using TFS for continuous deployment, see [Continuous delivery to Azure using Visual Studio Team Services]. -->

-> [AZURE.NOTE] Many of the Git commands described in this article are performed automatically when creating a web site using the [Azure Command-Line Tools for Mac and Linux](/develop/nodejs/how-to-guides/command-line-tools/).
+> [AZURE.NOTE] Many of the Git commands described in this article are performed automatically when creating a web app using the [Azure Command-Line Tools for Mac and Linux](/develop/nodejs/how-to-guides/command-line-tools/).
 <!-- keep by customization: begin -->

 The task includes the following steps: